changeworld/azure-docs.ja-jp/articles/security/security-health-care-solution.md

 <properties
-   pageTitle="Azure を使用して安全な医療ソリューションを設計するための実用ガイド | Microsoft Azure"
-   description=" この記事では、Azure サービスおよび機能を構成および使用して医療ソリューションのセキュリティを向上させる方法について説明します。"
-   services="security"
-   documentationCenter="na"
-   authors="TomShinder"
+   pageTitle="A practical guide to designing secure health care solutions in Azure | Microsoft Azure" description=" This article helps you understand how to improve security for your health care solutions by using the Azure services and features that you configure. " services="security" documentationCenter="na" authors="TomShinder"